n., singular: vascular plant

 - Vascular plants are eukaryotes.
 They are distinguished from prokaryotes by having cells with a nucleus and other membrane-bound cellular structures.

 - Vascular plants are also known as tube plants (tracheophytes).
-The presence of vascular tissues such as xylem (tube-like) and phloem ( tubular cells) plays a role in distributing the food and water to the plant cells.
+The presence of vascular tissues such as xylem (tube-like) and phloem ( tubular cells) plays a role in distributing food and water to the plant cells.
 Other ordinary characteristics include stems, leaves, and roots that hold the plant and provide support.